felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 survival mode, where I had two possible outcomes:

 - learn to adapt...
-- ... or learn to let go
+- ... or learn to let go.

 This led me to read a certain DevOps  handbook, which led me to write down these words: